farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 + Check here.....[Data quality]()..?
 + Integrity constraints on the relational database (e.g., unique key, data type, etc.)...?

-**Apache Airflow pipeline GUI:**...?
+**Apache Airflow pipeline GUI:**
-Airfow takes care of reading files from Amazon S3 bucket, populating them into staging tables, transforming the data-tables and loads those files to fact and dimension tables.
-The data quality checks are also taken care of here.
-This is a completer automated data pipeline processes done in the cloud environment.
+Airfow takes care of reading files from Amazon S3 bucket, populating them into staging tables, transforming the data-tables and loading those files back to fact and dimension tables.
+The data quality checks are done with a DAG task.
+This is a completely automated data pipeline processes done in the cloud environment.

 #### `Step 5:` Project Write Up with feasibility questions:
 -------------------------------------------------------------------------------------------------------------------